Aashuthosh10/mini-project/README.md

-# RexBot AI Character
+# RexBot AI Receptionist for Sai Vidya Institute of Technology

-A modern web-based AI character named RexBot with speech input and character-based responses.
+A modern web-based AI receptionist named RexBot with speech input and intelligent responses, specifically designed for Sai Vidya Institute of Technology.

 ## Features

-- 🤖 AI-powered character-based responses
+- 🤖 AI-powered receptionist responses for Sai Vidya Institute of Technology
 - 🎤 Speech input for hands-free interaction
 - 🗣️ Speech synthesis with RexBot's voice
 - 💬 Real-time conversation interface